Meshugah/ZKSnark_Ethereum_example/README.md

 ‘docker cp [relevant_container_id]:root/ZoKrates/’ with the following the suffixes will be useful. verifier.sol  ./
 ```
 And the variables generate for the proof.
-For the given example, I've provided proof values and the verifier.sol generated.
+For the given example, I've provided proof values and the verifier.sol generated(the only things needed to proceed to the next step).
 ```
 Proof:
 A = 0xf6d8181a05fcbc7b0677d86b8345dde4509db736d9400eedc1fa8540b6133d, 0x29a5251f3b220113d3fe898920b8d3447aa7bf416a67311372080039129f25